 This poses a real challenge in today’s business world, since creating content (whether speeches, blog posts, or presentations, etc.) is a vitally important responsibility.

 Here are a few reasons why writing may be such a challenge, and some strategies to deal with those challenges.

-Do you feel like you have no clue what to write?
+2. Do you feel like you have no clue what to write?
 That means that you are not taking advantage of my strategy of letting your subconscious mind write most of your copy for you.
 (See my blog post on how to do this here.)

 Any time you bite off a bigger writing assignment than you can chew, you are setting yourself up either for failure to finish; or, even more likely, failure to start because the job seems so overwhelming.